Jatie1/osu-beatmap-downloader/README.md

 ### 1.0.2 - 04/02/2022

-- Fixed bug in failedbeatmaps.txt showing DMCAFAILURE for every failed map
+- Fixed bug in failedbeatmaps.txt writer showing DMCAFAILURE for every failed map
 - Create empty failedbeatmaps.txt even if no maps fail
 - Made some text more descriptive
 - Replace all instances of 'maps' with 'beatmaps'